SergKrasilnikov/planetology-tasks/readme.md

 >This folder contains scripts for preparation data for the MS Excel program.
 In the Artemis folder, you can find script numbers.py, where data was prepared for future processing in geological programs (Leapfrog) as Drillhole data.
-This data will be used in the Artemis project and published in Krasilnikov et al., (2023b, in press).
+This data will be used in the Artemis project and published in Krasilnikov et al., (2023b).

 ## moon_craters_catalogue
 ___